OutSystems/docs-product/src/deliver-mobile/app-shield/protection-features-description.md

     "value": "b6bf61861c71c93ad26d84fc3e5e2c1ddb662ffb9f871904be8f5697adb0c5e0"
 },

-For more information, see [how to get the applicaiton hash](#how-to-get-the-applicaiton-hash)
+For more information, see [how to get the application hash](#how-to-get-the-application-hash)

 ### Untrusted keyboard detection { #android-untrusted-keyboard }